-Apple posts Q1 2012 earnings, reports $46.33 billion in revenue and 37.04 million iPhones soldAlex Wagner - Senior News Editor
+Apple posts Q1 2012 earnings, reports $46.33 billion in revenue and 37.04 million iPhones soldAlex Wagner - Editorial Director of News and Content

 The stream of financial releases continues this afternoon, as Apple has just pushed out its fiscal 2012 first quarter results.
 At the end of the 14-week span that ended on December 31, 2011, Apple posted a total quarterly revenue of $46.33 billion along with a total quarterly profit of $13.06 billion.
 Moving on to device sales, the Cupertino firm says that it was able to move 37.04 million iPhones during the quarter, which it says is a 128 percent year over year jump.
 The iPad saw a similar increase, with sales growing 111 percent year over year to finish at 15.43 million units sold.
 Apple also said that it sold 15.4 million iPods during the fiscal 2012 first quarter, a 21 percent drop from the year-ago quarter.